 Article 3.

 Voted to authorize the Selectboard to enter into contracts for goods and services with a duration in excess of three years, pursuant to the provisions of G.L. c.
-30B, § 12 (b), or take any other action relative thereto.
+30B, § 12 (b).

 Moderator declared article passed in the affirmative